 While some remain cautious about using mobile payment platforms such as Apple Pay, Samsung Pay, or Google Wallet, these features are likely to change the face of shopping during the holiday season sooner, rather than later.
 An estimated 45% of consumers plan to use one of these mobile payment platforms in 2015.
-When shopping trends change, it's only natural to assume that payment trends change as well.
+When shopping trends change, it’s natural to assume that payment trends change as well.

 Speaking of Money…

 Consumers are spending a lot of money through their mobile devices.
-Smartphones give consumers unfettered access to your brand and your products 24/7, and they are taking advantage by shopping during every "I-want-to-buy moment" of the day.
-Just how much are consumers spending through their mobile devices?
+Smartphones give consumers unfettered access to your brand and your products 24/7, and they are taking advantage by shopping during every “I-want-to-buy moment” of the day.
+How much are consumers spending through their mobile devices?
 According to Javelin Strategy & Research, mobile retail commerce and spending in the U.S. will grow to $217.4 billion by 2019.
 On top of that, Ipsos MediaCT found that 53% of those shopping online during the holidays are doing so on mobile devices rather than desktops, a jump from 41% in 2013.

 Your Brand is Up for Grabs

 What does this mean?
 Shoppers use mobile devices to compare brands and products.
 It can be done in the blink of an eye at any time of the day.
 Without awareness of this fact and a solid brand presence, you could be losing out.
 Ipsos MediaCT also found that consumers are open to change, looking to new stores and brands for holiday shopping.
-More than 50% of shoppers are willing to buy from a new retailer, and 41% actually acted on that impulse last year.
+More than 50% of shoppers are willing to buy from a new retailer, and 41% acted on that impulse last year.

 Mobile is changing the way marketers and advertisers think.
 It’s become far too important to ignore, especially when there is big money at stake during the holiday shopping season.